Powered by Dragonfly Energy Graphic

 Bringing It All Together

-It’s important to understand these basic concepts on their own, but the real fun happens when we tie amps, volts, and watts all together.
+It’s important to understand these basic concepts on their own, but the real fun happens when we tie amps, volts, watts, and ohms all together.

 Ohm’s Law relates voltage, current, and resistance.
 It is represented by a simple equation.